About The Writer’s Camp Journal

 Cover of The Writer's Camp Journal featuring the title, volume, issue number, and an image of a tent in a forest with sunlight filtering through the trees.

-The Writer’s Camp Journal is a quarterly publication of articles posted on Writer’s Camp.
-Writer’s Camp has been created as an online resource for individuals interested in writing, editing, and publishing.
+The Writer’s Camp Journal is a quarterly, open-access publication of articles posted on the Writer’s Camp platform.
+Writer’s Camp was created as an online resource for individuals interested in writing, editing, and publishing.
 While the focus is primarily for nurses and nursologists, anyone is welcome to take advantage of the resources posted on Writer’s Camp.
-Articles on Writer’s Camp and in The Writer’s Camp Journal are high quality, current, informative and are focused on helping both novice and seasoned nurses be successful in their scholarly knowledge dissemination endeavors.
-Our team of 42 Counselors write many of the articles in The Writer’s Camp Journal, but we welcome articles from anyone who shares the mission and ideals of Writer’s Camp.
-Click here to learn more about writing for Writer’s Camp and how to submit an article.
+Articles on Writer’s Camp and in The Writer’s Camp Journal are high-quality, current, and informative, and are focused on helping both novice and seasoned nurses be successful in disseminating their scholarly work.

 Masthead